 MEET OUR TEAM

 Dr. Jon Gustafson, a Wyoming native, graduated from Colorado State University’s College of Veterinary Medicine in 1982.
 He has a wide range of experience in small animal medicine and surgery and has been practicing in the front range area since 1983.
 In his spare time he enjoys rock and ice climbing, skiing, hiking and camping.
-He lives in Longmont with his wife Susan, their dogs Orson, June and Penny, three guinea pigs and a box turtle.
+He lives in Longmont with his wife Susan, their dogs Orson, June and Penny, four guinea pigs and a box turtle and two chickens.

 Dr. Jenelle Vail is a Colorado native spending most of her life growing up in Ft.
 Collins where she attended Colorado State University for both her undergraduate degree and veterinary school.
 Jenelle grew up on a small family farm and spent a good deal of time taking care of horses, chickens, dogs, cats, and the occasional cow and pig.
 She showed competitively in hunter/jumper horseback riding through college and hopes to one day start riding again.
 In her free time she enjoys giggling, reading, gardening, and cooking with her two girls.
 Dr. Vail brings 13 years of veterinary experience and while she loves all aspects of small animal practice her areas of special interest are behavior, oncology, geriatric medicine, and surgery.
 Dr. Jenelle Vail joined Gunbarrel Veterinary Hospital in 2016.

 Dr. Leslie Williams graduated from the University of Georgia Veterinary School in 1996 and completed a one year internship in small animal medicine and surgery at Washington State University.
-She works with dogs, cats and small mammals and most enjoys geriatric medicine.
+Dr. Williams is a certified acupuncturist offering acupuncture, laser and massage sessions for pets with orthopedic and neurologic conditions.
 Dr. Williams lives in Longmont with her husband Andy, their two sons Josh and Ben, Herbie the Golden retriever and four cats.